roobottom/roobottom-2020/_source/photos/2020-09-11-new-forest-day-two.md

 - url: "/images/photos/2020-09-17-new-forest-day-two-3.jpeg"
   alt: Me and Paul outside the Royal Oak pub
 - url: "/images/photos/2020-09-17-new-forest-day-two-2.jpeg"
-  alt: Me looking a right pleb in my cycling gear new Bolton's Bench
+  alt: Me looking a right pleb in my cycling gear near Bolton's Bench
 - url: "/images/photos/2020-09-17-new-forest-day-two-1.jpeg"
   alt: My tent and bike at Pondhead Campsite

 ---
 Day 2 of our New Forest adventure; we didn’t sleep well as a cow was yelling most of the night.
 Starting on the bikes around 11, we headed north via Lyndhurst to Fritham.
 There was much more gravel today and loads more descending.